Choosing a wireless access point can be a daunting task?

 - Only a single 2.4GHz connection is available

 The ZyXEL Wireless N 3-in-1 Travel Router is a travel wireless access point with a surprisingly large selection of features.
 Not only is the ZyXEL Wireless N 3-in-1 Travel Router the size of a credit card, but it has the ability to connect your devices to wireless networks across the world.

 There are a number of great features to consider when buying the ZyXEL travel router.
 Firstly, this access point allows you to connect multiple devices to a single wireless network.
 If you are staying at a hotel, for example, this gives you the freedom to connect your devices to a more stable connection.

 This device also allows you to send your traffic through a secure connection – this will help you to avoid those snooping in on the websites you visit or using access points for criminal activity.

-The ZyXEL travel router does only have a 2.4GHz connection, but when you’re traveling, range is often more important than speed, so this is not much of an issue.
+The ZyXEL travel router does only have a 2.4GHz connection, but when you’re traveling, the range is often more important than speed, so this is not much of an issue.